 Pain is bad because it hurts.
 Fever is bad because it overheats the fetus.
-Fever is unhealthy for the fetus throughout pregnancy, but high fever in the first trimester is thought to be responsible for certain birth defects, including problems in brain and spine development.
+Fever is unhealthy for the fetus throughout pregnancy, but high fever in the first trimester is especially worrisome since it is thought to be responsible for certain birth defects, including problems in brain and spine development.
 It's generally best to follow this rule: If you get a fever in pregnancy, take medications to bring it down, and if you cannot reduce your temperature, call your doctor.

-- Fever also increases sweating and fluid loss, so be sure to drink lots of cool fluids when you have a high temperature.
+- Fever: Fever also increases sweating and fluid loss, so be sure to drink lots of cool fluids when you have a high temperature.
 Most pregnant women can take acetaminophen (Tylenol) throughout the pregnancy without a problem.
 If you are a heavy drinker (three or more drinks a day), you need to discuss this with your practitioner, not only because alcohol and acetaminophen can be a lethal combination, but also because drinking while pregnant has health implications for your baby.
-Ibuprofen is probably safe to take in the first and second trimesters, but it may cause problems for the baby's circulation after 32 weeks' gestation.
+Ibuprofen is probably safe to take in the first and second trimesters, but it may cause problems for the baby's circulation after 32 weeks' gestation so always check with your doctor before taking it.
 Aspirin is usually not recommended in pregnancy.
 A persistent fever or severe illness in pregnancy always warrants a call to your doctor.

-- Zinc lozenges: Zinc lozenges (and more recently, nasal sprays) have been used to speed recovery from the common cold.
-Lower doses of Zinc are safe, but I'm not aware of any good information about the safety of using zinc lozenges while pregnant.
+- Zinc Lozenges: Zinc lozenges (and more recently, nasal sprays) have been used to speed recovery from the common cold.
+Lower doses of Zinc are safe, and there is currently no reliable information about the safety of using zinc lozenges while pregnant.

 What over-the-counter medicines are considered safe during pregnancy?